HarithKK/JSwarm/src/main/java/examples/si/algo/goa/ReadMe.md

 ```

 ## References
 <a id="1">[1]</a> Saremi, Shahrzad, Seyedali Mirjalili, and Andrew Lewis.
-"Grasshopper optimisation algorithm: theory and application."
+"Grasshopper optimisation SIAlgorithm: theory and application."
 Advances in engineering software 105 (2017): 30-47.